fabiangunzinger/causal-inference-notes/_todo.md

 - [ ] Testing and CI
 - [ ] Power
-    - [ ] Incorporate all metrics types to power calculation
+    - [ ] Incorporate all metrics types to power calculation (see hesterberg2024power)
     - [ ] Differentiate between relative and abs MDES (default is abs)
     - [ ] Derive power formula
         - [x] From first princples